 Full Menu

-The Assessing Comprehension and Communication in English State-to-State for English Language Learners test (ACCESS for ELLs) is a suite of secure, English language proficiency assessments for kindergarten through grade 12 students who have been identified as English learners.
-Participation in the ACCESS for ELLs assessments by English learners is both a state and federal requirement.
-In 2007, the Virginia Board of Education selected the ACCESS for ELLs as the state-approved English Language Proficiency assessment .
-The ACCESS for ELLs is administered annually to monitor student progress in acquiring English language proficiency.
-Students with a significant cognitive disability may take the Alternate ACCESS for ELLs and students with a vision or hearing impairment may take the ELP Checklist.
+The Assessing Comprehension and Communication in English State-to-State for English Language Learners test (WIDA ACCESS) is a suite of secure, English language proficiency assessments for kindergarten through grade 12 students who have been identified as English learners.
+Participation in the WIDA ACCESS assessments by English learners is both a state and federal requirement.
+In 2007, the Virginia Board of Education selected the WIDA ACCESS as the state-approved English Language Proficiency assessment .
+The WIDA ACCESS is administered annually to monitor student progress in acquiring English language proficiency.
+Students with a significant cognitive disability may take the WIDA Alternate ACCESS and students with a vision or hearing impairment may take the ELP Checklist.

 Test Overview